-Common to all of the methodologies is a set of practicallyimportant graph properties used for analyzing and comparing sets of graphs at the center box of the figure.
+Figure 1 illustrates the methodologies used to answer these questions in its left, bottom, and right parts, respectively.
+Common to all of the methodologies is a set of practically-important graph properties used for analyzing and comparing sets of graphs at the center box of the figure.
 Many such properties have been defined and explored in the literature.
 We briefly discuss some of them in Section 2.
 Unfortunately, there are no known algorithms to construct random graphs with given values of most of these properties, since they typically characterize the global structure of the topology, making it difficult or impossible to algorithmically reproduce them.

 This paper introduces a finite set of reproducible graph properties, the dK-series, to describe and constrain random graphs in successively finer detail.
 In the limit, these properties describe any given graph completely.
-In our model, we make use of probability distributions, the dK-distributions, on the subgraphs of size d in some given input graph.
-We call dK-graphs the sets of graphs constrained by given values of dK-distributions.
-Producing a family of 0K-graphs for a given input graph requires reproducing only the average node degree of the original graph, while producing a family of 1K-graphs requires reproducing the original graph's node degree distribution, the 1K-distribution.
-2K-graphs reproduce the joint degree distribution, the 2K-distribution, of the original graph -the probability that two nodes of degrees k and k' are connected.
+In our approach, we make use of probability distributions, the dKdistributions, specifying node degree correlations within subgraphs of size d in some given input graph.
+We call dKgraphs the sets of graphs constrained by given values of dKdistributions.
+Producing a family of 0K-graphs for a given input graph requires reproducing only the average node degree of the original graph, while producing a family of 1Kgraphs requires reproducing the original graph's node degree distribution, the 1K-distribution.
+2K-graphs reproduce the joint degree distribution, the 2K-distribution, of the original graph-the probability that a randomly selected link connects nodes of degrees k and k'.
 3K-graphs consider interconnectivity among triples of nodes, and so forth.
 Generally, the set of (d+1)K-graphs is a subset of dK-graphs.
 In other words, larger values of d further constrain the number of possible graphs.
 Overall, larger values of d capture increasingly complex properties of the original graph.
 However, generating dK-graphs for large values of d also become increasingly computationally complex.

 A key contribution of this paper is to define the series of dK-graphs and dK-distributions and to employ them for generating and analyzing network topologies.
-Specifically, we develop and implement new algorithms for constructing 2K- and 3K-graphs-algorithms to generate 0K- and 1Kgraphs are already known.
+Specifically, we develop and implement new algorithms for constructing 2K- and 3K-graphs-algorithms to generate 0K- and 1K-graphs are already known.
 For a variety of measured and modeled Internet AS- and router-level topologies, we find that reproducing their 3K-distributions is sufficient to accurately reproduce all graph properties we have encountered so far.